 Previously when the undertaking was required to request a hearing at the JFTC tribunal before filing an action with a court, the general perception was that it was extremely difficult to overturn the basic fact-finding and interpretation of law of the investigation bureau of the JFTC before the JFTC tribunal.
-It is still difficult to predict the likeliness of success in appeal under the new system where an undertaking can directly file an action with the Tokyo District Court, since it was just introduced in April 2015 and the first judgment concerning the unilateral conduct case under the new legislation was issued on 28 March 2019, and the plaintiff, Japan Agricultural Cooperatives (JA) of Tosa-Aki, has lost the case.
-The JFTC found that the JA of Tosa-Aki unduly restrains sales of eggplant farmers who are members of the JA to distributors other than JA of Tosa-Aki.
-Reportedly, the JA of Tosa-Aki is appealing to the Tokyo High Court.
+It is difficult to predict the likeliness of success in appeal under the new system where an undertaking can directly file an action with the Tokyo District Court, since it was just introduced in April 2015.